 The beauty of a traditional pub crawl in Liverpool, and the reason I find the pubs so magical, is that they remain untouched from when they were first established all those years ago.
 I like to romanticise about the types of people that sat in the same spot as me, sipping on their chosen poison.
 What did they wear?
 What did they talk about?
 What did they do for a living?
 Where did they live?
 If there was ever a time that I wished walls could talk, this is definitely it.
 Just imagine what they would say!

-If you want to be a part of living history (and why would you not?!) then you’ll enjoy this pub crawl around the best traditional pubs in Liverpool.
+If you want to be a part of living history (and why would you not?!) then you’ll enjoy this traditional pub crawl in Liverpool.

 I’d arranged to meet my friends in the Grade II listed Philharmonic Dining Rooms.
 A huge Victorian building, it was designed to resemble a gentleman’s club for the Liverpool brewer Robert Cain in the late 1890s.
 Decorative black and gold Art Nouveau gates frame the entrance giving you just a hint of some of the grand designs that await you inside.